alvachien/mathexercise/README.md

     - Mixed operation
     - Puzzle game: Calculat 24
     - Puzzle game: Sudou
-    - Puzzle games: typing tour
+    - Puzzle game: Typing tour
+    - Puzzle game: MineSweeper
+    - Puzzle game: Gobang
-2. Record the time spent and trace the results of the exercies;
+2. Record the time spent and trace the failure of the exercies;
 3. Use the failure failor to continue the exercise until it is fully succeed;
 4. Possibility to retest upon failures;
 5. Show the statistics of the quiz to the authorized user;